jordanhowell96/Sales-Report-Generator/README.md

 been added to your PATH.

 ## Input Files
-The input files, which are the team map, product master, and sales file should all be .csv files that contain the data described below.
+The input files, which are the team map, product master, and sales file, should all be .csv files that contain the data described below.

 ### Team Map